Creative Pen Swatch Bullet Journal Pages

 I like all the different categories and ways to evaluate a pen; it might be a good guide for the future.

-Of and it’s a great idea to test those on black paper; the metallic pens look the best on black paper, I think.
+The beautiful color representation here makes me want to buy those Uniball Signo pens.
+And it's a great idea to test those on black paper; the metallic pens look the best on black paper, I think.

 Another beautiful swatch for the pastel Tombow Twin Tone pens, which are some of my favorites.
+I like that these doodles represent so well both tips of the pen.

 Another excellent idea is to do a pen swatch by color.